AI4SoilHealth/SoilHealthDataCube/landsat_based_spectral_indices/readme.md

 The production of these land masks are funded by [AI4SoilHealth](https://cordis.europa.eu/project/id/101086179).
 These land masks are created as a reference of the data cubes that will be produced within the frame of [AI4SoilHealth](https://cordis.europa.eu/project/id/101086179).

 ## Disclaimer
-If you spot any problems in the maps, or see any possible improvements in them, or see any potential collaborations, or etc..., just raise an issue [here](https://github.com/AI4SoilHealth/SoilHealthDataCube/issues) or send us emails!
-We appreciate any feedbacks/helps that could refine them.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commision.
+Neither the European Union nor the granting authority can be held responsible for them.
+The data is provided “as is”.
+AI4SoilHealth project consortium and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
+Neither AI4SoilHealth Consortium nor its suppliers and licensors, makes any warranty that the Website will be error free or that access thereto will be continuous or uninterrupted.
+You understand that you download from, or otherwise obtain content or services through, the Website at your own discretion and risk.

 ## Contacts

 These maps are created by [Xuemeng](xuemeng.tian@opengeohub.org), [Davide](davide.consoli@opengeohub.org), [Leandro](leandro.parente@opengeohub.org), and [Yu-Feng](yu-feng.ho@opengeohub.org) from [OpenGeoHub](https://opengeohub.org/).
+If you spot any problems in the maps, or see any possible improvements in them, or see any potential collaborations, or etc..., just raise an issue [here](https://github.com/AI4SoilHealth/SoilHealthDataCube/issues) or send us emails!
+We appreciate any feedbacks/helps that could refine them.